F1 2025 Season: Your Crash Course To Sounding Like A Pro

 Strengths:

-- Engineering Grit: They’re the ‘MacGyver’ of F1—thrifty, creative, and weirdly brilliant.
-Their aero tricks?
+• Engineering Grit: They’re the ‘MacGyver’ of F1—thrifty, creative, and weirdly brilliant.
+Aero tricks?
 Basically, it’s magic with a beret.

 Weaknesses: